spatialos/UnrealGDK/SpatialGDK/Documentation/content/schema.md

 ## Deleting schema

-Whenever you generate schema, the GDK checks the [SchemaDatabase]({{urlRoot}}/content/glossary#schemadatabase) and all of your project classes currently loaded into memory, and removes any classes referenced in the `SchemaDatabase` that no longer exist.

-If you delete any classes in your project, the GDK removes them from the SchemaDatabase the next time you generate schema.
+When you generate schema, the GDK verifies that any classes referenced in the [SchemaDatabase]({{urlRoot}}/content/glossary#schemadatabase) still exist.
+If you delete a class, the GDK removes it from the SchemaDatabase the next time you generate schema.
 # Schema and source control

 ### Checking out the `SchemaDatabase`